TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Documentation is not a novel.
 Use it like a reference.

-Today, find `print`, read one small piece, and move on.
+Find `print`, read one small piece, and move on.

 ## Mini Challenge

 Create a file named `about_me.py` inside `day-02/`.

-File path:
+Save it here:

 ```text
 day-02/about_me.py